CerysLloyd/first-milestone-project/README.md

 The website consists of 3 pages:-

-- A main/ Home page; accesible from the navigation bar or by clicking the Womens Only Workout logo on the right hand side of the Navbar.
+- A Main/ Home page; accessible from the navigation bar or by clicking the Womens Only Workout logo on the right hand side of the Navbar.
-- A classes page; which out lines the classes available and includes a timetable.
+- A classes page; which outlines the classes available and includes a timetable.
 Accessible from the navbar.
 - A contact page; accessible from the navbar.

 The website has below features:

 ## Navigation bar

-* #### Navigation bar is visible on the top of each website.
-It is responsive and will adapt to mobile devices by a change into a burger menu.
+* #### Navigation bar is located at the top of every page.
+Fully responsive; changes into a burger icon on medium and smaller devices.
 * Navigation scheme:

-    * On left hand side of the navbar there is a logo with a href to direct user back to the home page once clicked.
+    * On the left hand side of the navbar there is a logo with a href to direct user back to the home page once clicked.
-    * On right hand side there are three links/ burger menu for smaller devices.
+    * On the right hand side of the navbar there are three links/ burger menu for smaller devices.
     * It contains:
         * Home
         * Classes
         * Contact

-## Timetable
+## Content

-* Found near the bottom of the classes page there is a timetable outlining class times.
-Throughout the class page there are "View Class" buttons that when clicked will automatically direct the user further down the page to the timetable.
+* Each webpage has different content depending on the page; see below.
+However the main body of the webpage is filled with content and this is consistent across all pages.

 ## Footer